ProgramRepair/experiments-infrastructure/README.md

 The most robust and best-tested and most widely used of these modes is EC2, though the protocol was roughly the same for all of them.

-# Design decisions
+## Design decisions

+(D1) One or many?
 We can either generalize the approach to work across many different types of repair experiment launches (GenProg4Java vs GenProg4C) or instantiate two sets of scripts, one for Java and one for C.  I propose something close to the former approach, with customization; more suggestions below.
 CLG anticipates we can remove (or simply not re-implement) support for the other cloud types moving forward, regardless of which way we go.

-# Workflow
+## High-level Workflow

 (I use CGenprog to refer to the GenProg4C code and G4J for GenProg4Java throughout this explanation.)